Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Statistics**

-From all data gathered over the statistics will be generated.
+The statistics will be generated from all data gathered.
 The user can opt out of having his data displayed to others.

 **Checklist: Cleaning**